alexbracken/newsie/README.md

 # Newsie
-A barebones Python script for posting news to social media platforms.
+A barebones, no-nonsense Python script for posting news stories to social media platforms.
 Designed for simplicity, ease of use, and cost-effectiveness, so journalists can focus on reporting.

-* Currently under development.
-This script may or may not work and has not been tested extensively. *
+  _Currently under active development.
+This script may or may not work and has not been tested extensively._

 ## Dependencies
 - Python (tested on 3.14)